 Ken says that trusting a person is the same as relying on them.
 But that theory seems flawed.
 Jorah explains that you can rely on a person without trusting them.
 You can rely on their predictable habits, on their predictable behavior.
 But trust is something that can be betrayed.
 We rely on things, on people, on corporations, such that they are predictable to some extent, but if they malfunction, we do not say we have been betrayed.
 Trust, in a way, entails relying on a person’s will and character.
 John asks: what did that trust amount to for Jorah’s grandfather and his community?
 Isn’t trust just a special form of prediction, that maybe x person do what he says because otherwise the cost would be unbearable?
 It seems not a matter of intrinsic trustworthiness but rather of fear.
 Jorah says that this would be reliance, and he distinguishes reliance from trust.
 Jorah, John, and Ken welcome questions from the audience, and they continue the discussion.

-Roving Philosophical Reporter (Seek to 5:17): Philosophy Talk's Reporter Caitlin Esch talks with Professor Christina Bicchieri from the University of Pennsylvania, who studies game theory and norms to see how people trust and how they deceive.
+- Roving Philosophical Report (Seek to 5:17): Caitlin Esch talks with Professor Christina Bicchieri from the University of Pennsylvania, who studies game theory and norms to see how people trust and how they deceive.
 Are we able to detect who is lying to us?